 Review and approve assessment responses to automatically register risks, or reject responses and request additional input.

 Access qualitative insights from over 550,000 public and private sources of reputational information, including negative news, regulatory and legal actions, adverse media, conflicts of interest and more.

-Tap into financial information from a global network of 365 million businesses.
+Tap into financial information from a network of millions of businesses across 160+ countries.
 Access 5 years of organizational changes and financial performance, including turnover, profit and loss, shareholder funds transparency, and more.